Daya (singer): Music career

 Daya was invited to perform at the 2016 White House Easter Egg Roll, where she and her family met President Barack Obama and the First Lady Michelle Obama.
 On November 15, 2016, Daya released her song "Words" as her third single from her debut album Sit Still, Look Pretty.

 On December 6, 2016, it was announced that "Don't Let Me Down" had been nominated for the 59th Annual Grammy Awards.
 On February 12, 2017, it won the Grammy Award for Best Dance Recording making it the singer's first Grammy Award.

 In March 2017, she worked for Gryffin's song "Feel Good" along with Illenium.
 On October 11, 2017, she released a new single, "New", through Interscope Records.

 In March 2018, Daya was featured on RL Grime's song "I Wanna Know" which was released on March 16, 2018.

 On June 22, 2018, Daya released her single "Safe".
 On July 18, 2018, she released the video for the single.

 Daya released five singles in 2019.
 Two of the singles, "Insomnia" and "Left Me Yet", were originally intended to be on her second studio album.
 "Forward Motion" was intended for the movie Late Night.
 "Keeping It in the Dark" is on the soundtrack of the Netflix series 13 Reasons Why.
 "Wanted" is a collaboration with Swedish music production duo NOTD.

 On October 9, 2020, she released "First Time", which was rumored to be related to a new album.
 It ended up being on her EP The Difference, released on May 14, 2021, together with "Montana", which she released a little earlier, on April 30 and "Bad Girl", which already charted on the Mainstream Top 40.
 She released her next EP In Between Dreams on September 16, 2022.
-On 8 September 2024, Daya performed at Princeton University's biannual lawnparty, alongside NLE Choppa.
+On September 8, 2024, Daya performed at Princeton University's biannual lawnparty, alongside NLE Choppa.
+On May 6, 2026, Daya performed at Cornell University's annual Slope Day alongside The Chainsmokers.